Tags >> Connie McCarthy

 Join our bloggers as they share their experiences on the challenges and joys of helping children succeed in school.

-Here are three simple ideas to help your young child become a better reader.
+Here are six simple ideas to encourage your child to be a good reader.

 We can all benefit from a stronger mind/body connection.
 This is particularly true for young learners.

 A few years ago I learned a simple program from the occupational therapists in our school.
 It is called "Brain Gym" and ...
 Read more

 When young children begin to read they love to go to the library and choose their own books.
 Yet, parents often wonder how a child can pick out a book on their own that is appropriate for their reading level.